Skip to main content

 Random selection

-About 90% of participants will be randomly chosen and automatically enrolled.
+About 90% of participants will be randomly selected and automatically enrolled.
 These participants will receive a pre-activated Zero Fare Key card in the mail.

 Enrollment through community organizations

-The remaining 10% of participants will be enrolled through designated community-based organizations.
-These participants will receive their Zero Fare Key card from the organization they visited.
+The remaining 10% of participants will be enrolled through designated community-based organizations that serve immigrant and refugee communities in Philadelphia.
+These participants will receive their Zero Fare Key card from the organization they visit.

 Zero Fare will serve 25,000 or more residents.
 However, since it's a pilot program with limited funding, it can't serve everyone who might be eligible.
-We plan to evaluate the program and hope to apply our findings to determine options for expanding the program beyond the two years.
+We plan to evaluate the program and hope to apply our findings to determine options for expanding the program beyond its first two years.

 Top